Saint-Charles-de-Percy War Cemetery

 Saint-Charles-de-Percy War Cemetery is a British Second World War cemetery of Commonwealth soldiers located 1 km west of the village of Saint-Charles-de-Percy, some 44 km south-west of Caen in Normandy.
 The cemetery contains 703 identified Commonwealth war graves and is the southernmost British cemetery in Normandy.

 History

-The majority of the soldiers interred in the cemetery were killed in late July and early August 1944.
+The majority of the soldiers interred in the cemetery were killed in late July and early August 1944, as part of Operation Bluecoat.
 British forces pushed south from Caumont-l'Éventé towards Vire to split the German 7th Army and 5th Panzer Army.